 Shad-shaped crankbaits have been a mainstay for cold water walleye anglers for a LONG time.
 Fish them the same way you would fish jerkbaits in these conditions: slow pulls paired with intermittent pauses.
 The primary difference is that you’re bumping the bottom with crankbaits.
 Speed up your retrieve as water temperatures continue to climb throughout the spring.

 Cranks can really shine when you’re fishing over rocks and rip rap that may otherwise cause snags when you’re using jigs or other falling baits.
 They can also be fished faster than swimbaits and jerkbaits generally speaking, which allows you to cover water more quickly.

-One thing to keep in mind is that crankbaits can be difficult to cast, because they are often quite light and can blow around in the wind.
-To get the bait a long distance away from the boat, use light braided line with a four foot fluorocarbon leader (8-pound test).
+One thing to keep in mind is that crankbaits can be difficult to cast because they are often quite light and can blow around in the wind.
+To get the bait a long distance away from the boat, use a light braided line with a four-foot fluorocarbon leader (8-pound test).